Skip to content

 max_stripes int

-typical/maximum number of black+white regions.
-Default to 5.
+Typical/maximum number of black+white regions.
+Defaults to 5.

 5